 2 garlic cloves, minced

 Cut chicken breasts in half horizontally, or pound each chicken breast to a thickness of about ½ inch.
-Sprinkle chicken on all sides with 1/8 teaspoon of the salt and 1/4 teaspoon of the pepper.
+Sprinkle chicken on all sides with salt and pepper.

 Heat 1 Tbsp of the oil in a large heavy skillet over medium-high heat.
-Add the chicken and cook, turning once, until the chicken is well browned and internal temperature reaches 170 degrees F, about 5 minutes on each side.
+Add the chicken and cook, turning once, until the chicken is well browned and internal temperature reaches 165F (74C) , about 5 minutes on each side.
 Transfer chicken to serving platter and cover to keep warm.

 Add the remaining 1 Tbsp oil to skillet.
 Add the shallots and the garlic and stir cook until garlic is fragrant, about 30 seconds (take care not to burn).

-Add the wine and broth.
+Add the broth and wine (if using wine).
 Increase heat to high and cook, stirring to scrape up the browned bits from the bottom of the skillet, until the liquid is reduced by half (about 5 minutes).
 Stir in the mustard and the butter.
 Keep stirring until the butter is melted and incorporated.